pvcraven/arcade_book/source/chapters/03_version_control/index.rst

     Every time you start working on a new computer, you'll need to create a clone.
     (Unless you use a flash drive.)

 1. Run the program "Git Bash" on Windows.
-Or, if you are on the mac, go under "Applications", find "Utilities" and in that run "Terminal".
+Or, if you are on MacOS, go under "Applications", find "Utilities" and in that run "Terminal".

 .. figure:: git_bash.png